Gertrude B. Elion passed away in 1999 after receiving the Nobel Prize in Physiology of Medicine.

 A promotion awaited her as a result of her efforts: senior research chemist and assistant to the research director.

 She was president of the American Association for Cancer Research and served as a presidential appointee on the National Cancer Advisory Board.
 The accumulation of Gertrude’s efforts came from an election to a formal membership position in the National Academy of Sciences and the Royal Society.
 Other honors appointed were from the Institute of Medicine, the American Academy of Arts and Sciences, the National Inventors Hall of Fame, the National Women’s Hall of Fame, and the Engineering and Science Hall of Fame.

-She received 25 honorary doctorate degrees and was the recipient of numerous awards including the National Medal of Science, the Garvan Medal from the American Chemical Society, the President’s Award from the American Association for Cancer Research, the Ernst W. Bertner Memorial Award from M.D.
-Anderson Cancer Center, the Discoverers Award from the Pharmaceutical Manufacturers Association, the Medal of Honor from the American Cancer Society, and the Lemeison/MIT Lifetime Achievement Award.
+She received 25 honorary doctorate degrees and was the recipient of numerous awards including the National Medal of Science, the Garvan Medal from the American Chemical Society, the President’s Award from the American Association for Cancer Research, the Ernst W. Bertner Memorial Award from MD Anderson Cancer Center, the Discoverers Award from the Pharmaceutical Manufacturers Association, the Medal of Honor from the American Cancer Society, and the Lemelson/MIT Lifetime Achievement Award.

 Gertrude received a bachelor’s degree from Hunter College in 1937 and a master’s degree in chemistry from New York University in 1941.